 Middletown is a town in Newport County, Rhode Island, United States.
 The population is approximately 16,200.
 It lies to the south of Portsmouth and to the north of Newport on Aquidneck Island, hence the name "Middletown.”
-The median home value in Middletown is about $344,600.
 Check out our smart home price tool for a free instant property evaluation for your Middletown home.

 Just five minutes from downtown Newport, Middletown was incorporated in 1743.
 Middletown is an ocean community with all the amenities of seaside living, yet is semi-agricultural with a diverse landscape, working farms, delicate sand dunes broken up by a partially rocky coastline; practically surrounded by water, the influence of the sea on the town is inescapable.
 Here you will find are extraordinary fishing, boating, surfing and swimming facilities.